This is how Keatext's Analysis page looks once data has been uploaded:

 - Sentiment - These filter cards allow you to see the different categories of textual data: Praises, Problems, Suggestions, Questions and Mentions.
 Select the checkbox to include results based on the sentiment category.
 Read more about this here.

 - Checkbox - This is an interactive column where you can either select all or click on individual results.
 Clicking here opens a menu where you can hide, watch or export the selected items.

 - Rank - This column ranks results in order of record frequency so you don’t get lost as you navigate down the list.

 - Result (Comment, Topic or Opinion) - This is where the results are displayed.
 You can click on a result to view more detailed analytics.
 You can also access more functionalities such as Metadata Correlations or access the original records directly.

-- Sentiment - Each result is labeled with the sentiment category it's been assigned to (Praise, Problem, Suggestion or Question).
+- Sentiment - Each result is labeled with the sentiment category it's been assigned to (Praise, Problem, Suggestion, Question or Mention).

 - Record / Comment Count - This column display changes depending on what page is selected: Comments, Topics or Opinions.
 It displays the number of records that contain this comment on the Comments page.
 It displays the number of comments that contain the Topic or Opinion on the corresponding pages.